 Scorch pen, heat fun and wood slice with stencil

-Cut out the letters from your stencils.
 Secure your first letter with some painter’s tape so that it doesn’t move around.
 Color in the letter with the scorch marker.

 Scorch pen and wood slice

-Turn the heat gun on.
 Hover it over the wood slice, keeping it in constant motion until the color starts to appear on the letter.
 Keep burning it until you get your desired color.
 I like mine pretty dark for contrast.

 Using the heat gun to burn the stencil imprint into the wood

 Repeat this process for all the letters in your word.
+It’s okay if they don’t all look identical – it adds to the homemade appeal!

-Allow the wood slices to cool down.
+Allow the wood slices to cool down before moving on to assembling the rest of the wreath.

 Close up of the Wagner heat gun